-Book 481, pg.
-212, Coos County Registry of Deeds.
-Nevertheless, N.H.
-State Parks can limit the capacity of structures like the Sherman Adams building.
+overnight guests per year.
+Consideration must be given to management techniques and objectives [for the Summit that take into account the] number of current and expected visitors.
+[Based upon the rights of the Summit Partners, there cannot be any limitations on the number of visitors in the Park boundary.
+The only constraint on visitors is the life safety capacity of the Sherman Adams building.
 The Sherman Adams Building currently can only lawfully hold 495 people on the main floor and 298 people on the ground floor.
 If this number is likely to be exceeded, actions will need to be taken to limit visitors to the building at one time, additional amenities (i.e. restrooms, water) will need to be provided at the Summit to support the visitors, or hours extended to allow access to the Sherman Adams building earlier and later in the day.
-N.H.
-State Parks asserts that the operating season is dictated, for the most part, by the weather.

-With this information in mind, experiences should be tailored to meet identified needs and limitations.
-In general, N.H.
-State Parks should evaluate limiting the number of visitors, using reservation systems, or changing operating hours with respect to structures while recognizing the requirements of relevant deeds and the Commission's charge in RSA 227-B:6, I(c) relative to the "[p]romotion of the use of the summit by the public as a recreational, historic or scientific attraction."
-Recognizing that there will always be a physical limit to the number of people on the Summit at any given time, the Auto Road and the Cog Railway should investigate ways to limit their visitors in order to contribute to the long range success of the Mount
+The operating season is dictated, for the most part, by the weather.]
+[Experiences should be tailored to meet identified needs and limitations.
+Further work should be done to examine whether limitations on visitors, reservation systems, or changes to operating hours should be implemented.]
+[Recognizing that there will always be a physical limit to the numbers of people on the Summit at any given time, the Auto Road and the Cog Railway should investigate ways to limit their visitor numbers to the Summit in order to contribute to the long range success of the Mount Washington experience.]
+The Commission may update this recommendation as it deems necessary.